JuliaRobotics/Caesar.jl/docs/src/concepts/dataassociation.md

 </p>
 ```

+In conventional parametric Gaussian-only systems an incorrect loop-closure can occur, resulting in highly unstable numerical solutions.
+The mm-iSAM algorithm was conceived to directly address these (and other related) issues by changing the fundamental manner in which the statistical inference is performed.

+The data association problem applies well beyond just loop-closures including (but not limited to) navigation-affordance matching and discrepancy detection, and indicates the versatility of the IncrementalInference.jl standardized `multihypo` interface.
+Note that much more is possible, however, the so-called single-fraction multihypo approach already yields significant benefits and simplicity.

 ## Multihypothesis

 Consider for example a regular three variable factor `[:pose;:landmark;:calib]` that due to some decision has a triple association uncertainty about the middle variable.
 This *fractional certainty* can easily be modelled via:
 ```julia
 addFactor!(fg, [:p10, :l1_a,:l1_b,:l1_c, :c], PoseLandmCalib, multihypo=[1; 0.6;0.3;0.1; 1])
 ```
-Therefore, the user can "fragment" certainty about one variable using any arbitrary n-ary factor.
-The 100% certain variables are indicated as `1`, while the remaining uncertainties regarding the uncertain data association decision is grouped as positive factions that sum to `1`, in this example `0.6,0.3,0.1`.
-These fractions represent the confidence about the associations to either `:l1_a,:l1_b,:l1_c`.
+Therefore, the user can "partition" certainty about one variable using any arbitrary n-ary factor.
+The 100% certain variables are indicated as `1`, while the remaining uncertainties regarding the uncertain data association decision are grouped as positive fractions that sum to `1`.
+In this example, the values `0.6,0.3,0.1` represent the confidence about the association between `:p10` and  either of `:l1_a,:l1_b,:l1_c`.

 A more classical binary multihypothesis example is illustated in the multimodal (non-Gaussian) factor graph below: